-The Group considers that improvements texts planned for 2021 will have no material impact on its consolidated statements.
+The Group considers that the 2022 improvements have no material impact on its consolidated financial statements.

-1.3 PRESENTATION AND PRINCIPLES GOVERNING THE PREPARATION OF THE CONSOLIDATED FINANCIAL STATEMENT
+PRESENTATION AND PRINCIPLES GOVERNING THE PREPARATION OF THE CONSOLIDATED FINANCIAL STATEMENT

 Pursuant to IFRS principles, the consolidated financial statements have been prepared on an historical-cost basis, with the exception of certain asset and liability categories.